goloop/log/README.md

     func (l *Log) Ferrorln(w io.Writer, a ...interface{}) (n int, err error)

-Ferrorln creates message with ERROR level, using the default formats for its operands and writes to w.
+Ferrorln creates message with Error level, using the default formats for its operands and writes to w.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.

 #### func (*Log) Ffatal

-    func (l *Log) Ffatal(w io.Writer, a ...interface{})
+    func (l *Log) Ffatal(w io.Writer, a ...interface{}) (n int, err error)

-Ffatal creates message with FATAL level, using the default formats for its operands and writes to w.
+Ffatal creates message with Fatal level, using the default formats for its operands and writes to w.
 Spaces are added between operands when neither is a string.
-Performs forced exit from the program with status - 1.
+It returns the number of bytes written and any write error encountered.

 #### func (*Log) Ffatalf

-    func (l *Log) Ffatalf(w io.Writer, format string, a ...interface{})
+    func (l *Log) Ffatalf(w io.Writer, format string, a ...interface{}) (n int, err error)

-Ffatalf creates message with FATAL level, according to a format specifier and writes to w.
+Ffatalf creates message with Fatal level, according to a format specifier and writes to w.
 It returns the number of bytes written and any write error encountered.
-Performs forced exit from the program with status - 1.

 #### func (*Log) Ffatalln

-    func (l *Log) Ffatalln(w io.Writer, a ...interface{})
+    func (l *Log) Ffatalln(w io.Writer, a ...interface{}) (n int, err error)

-Ffatalln creates message with FATAL level, using the default formats for its operands and writes to w.
+Ffatalln creates message with Fatal level, using the default formats for its operands and writes to w.
 Spaces are always added between operands and a newline is appended.
-Performs forced exit from the program with status - 1.
+It returns the number of bytes written and any write error encountered.

 #### func (*Log) Finfo

     func (l *Log) Finfo(w io.Writer, a ...interface{}) (n int, err error)

-Finfo creates message with INFO level, using the default formats for its operands and writes to w.
+Finfo creates message with Info level, using the default formats for its operands and writes to w.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.